Each year, the BFEF funds support staff for each of our four language programs.

 - 3 meals a day (or food for three meals per day; you are not expected to prepare special meals for your intern).

-- Intern can live with multiple families, but each family must host for a minimum of nine weeks
+- An intern can live with multiple families, but each family must host for a minimum of 8 weeks.

 To learn more about working as an educational assistant in our language classrooms, please contact the principal.